MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 For more information, see the [Cloud SQL](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#configuring-your-postgresql-instance) documentation.

+## Azure Database for PostgreSQL

+Before you start, note that a database restart will be required after making changes to the database.

+1. The Materialize replica will need access to connect to the upstream database.
+In your Azure portal, go to the Azure Database for PostgreSQL instance and under the "Connections security" section add your [Materialize instance's IP address](/docs/cloud/security/#static-ip-addresses) to the allowed IP addresses list and click on the "Save" button.

+1. Enable Logical Replication by going to the Azure Database for PostgreSQL instance, then under the "Replication" section click the "Enable Logical Replication" toggle button and click on "Save".

+1. Create a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) with the tables you want to replicate:

+    ```sql
+    CREATE PUBLICATION mz_source FOR TABLE table1, table2;
+    ```

+     The `mz_source` publication will contain the set of change events generated from the specified tables, and will later be used to ingest the replication stream.

 ## DigitalOcean Managed Postgres

 Connect to the DigitalOcean Managed Postgres with the `doadmin` user and make the following: